 Here are my picks for the eleven Best Websites To Help Beginning Readers:

 Number eleven is the Woodlands School Interactive Stories page.
 This site basically takes some of the best “talking stories” from many of the webpages I highlight later in this list (and from others not on this list) and displays links to them on a well-designed page.

 I’m picking Raz-Kids as number ten.
 This is the only site on my list that costs anything, but it’s worth it.
-For $60 per year a whole class can gain access to very high-quality fiction and nonfiction “talking stories” with follow-up online exercises.
+For less than $100 per year a whole class can gain access to very high-quality fiction and nonfiction “talking stories” with follow-up online exercises.
 Families in our home computer Family Literacy Project use this program and love it.
 It works well for us, too, since we can track people’s reading progress online.
 You can access five free samples to try it out.
 Older students might find this site particularly engaging.

 Scholastic’s well-known series of online Clifford Activities is number nine.